reefer42/xkaliber-agent/README.md

 WhatsApp Bridge: Authenticate via QR code to allow the AI to send notifications and alerts directly to your phone.

-be sure to check out our cli version. after install type xagent to spawn. download in releases section

 (ssh fucntion in testing but all other functions work)